-- Children and Young People supported by Intervention and Prevention Service to avoid accommodation in Local Authority Care = 166 (169 3 multiple referrals) - Average cost of a placement for a child in care 2019-20 = Around £50,000 - Total cost avoided 2019-20 = £8,300,000 - E-5 We appointed a trainer to undertake the VAWDASV training.
+Children and Young People supported by Intervention and Prevention Service to avoid accommodation in Local Authority Care

+Average cost of a placement for a child in care 2019-20

+Total cost avoided 2019-20

+This is around the £50,000

+- E-5 We appointed a trainer to undertake the VAWDASV training.
 75% of the Social Services workforce completed their level 1 training. - E-6 Powys Commissions Domestic Abuse Support from two main providers, one North one South.
 Providers provide services which include: - Access to safe and appropriate accommodation - Crisis Support - Recovery Support - Preventative Services - Services specifically for children and young people effected by domestic Abuse - General awareness raising services - E-7 All Powys contracts have these requirements within the standard terms and conditions.
 Compliance is monitored as part of our routine contract monitoring.